FuzzyBunnys/FusorResearchReading/index.md

 **Websites**
 - [Lee Lady's Mathematical Website](http://www.math.hawaii.edu/~lee/) - Dr. Lee Lady - A great website that provides a ton of context about learning math.
 In particular his descriptions of how he proved some of his theorems early on, and general commentary about how to teach and learn math is invaluable.
 His essay on "How to do Mathematical Research" is worth reading repeatedly.

+ **Videos**
+- [Dynamics, numerical analysis and some geometry](https://www.youtube.com/watch?v=bccC-8KHv2U) - Christian Lubich - Nice quick overview of the importance of picking the right algorithm for analysing complicated dynamics problems.
+Lots of intriguing tidbits, like the link with symplicity and how the underlying geometry should inform the type of algorithm one chooses.
 ### Engineering
 **Books**
 - [Debugging](https://amzn.to/3uO93HJ) - David Agans - This book is supposedly specific to programming, but it's rules for debugging are applicable to all sorts of technical problems.
 Very nice quick and easy read and filled with practical advice.